tilburgsciencehub/website/content/tutorials/educational-support/educational-videos/equipment-edu-videos.md

 But why would you need interchangeable lenses?
 Most of **the "premium look" that you are looking for comes from the lens, not the camera!** More specifically, you will need **a fast lens** (i.e., a lens with **a wide aperture**) if you like **a shallow depth of field or the [bokeh effect](https://en.wikipedia.org/wiki/Bokeh)**: you will be in sharp focus while **the background can be blurred**, out of focus.
 This is visually very pleasing and can help focusing the viewer's attention on the subject speaking.

-If you had to choose, my advice is to **spend more on a good lens rather than on a better camera**.
+If you had to choose, our advice is to **spend more on a good lens rather than on a better camera**.
 It's okay to buy relatively old or used cameras, since most of the latest models only marginally improved some aspects that are not so relevant for us, like low-light performance.
 If you learn how to correctly light your scene, you will never need to shoot in low-light conditions.
 Not to mention that a good lens lasts forever, while cameras can be changed or upgraded after some years.

 Most cameras can be split among two categories: **DSLR and mirrorless cameras**.
 - A Digital Single-Lens Reflex has a mirror in it.
 Light passes through the lens, and then it reaches a viewfinder through some mirrors and/or prisms.
 When you shoot, the mirror flips up so that the light can reach the sensor and no longer the viewfinder.